JGoyd/Insecure-By-Design/Project Olympic/README.md

 - Real-time packet processing (multi-gigabit WiFi 6 performance)
 - Battery life optimization (Host CPU sleep while maintaining network)
 - Regulatory compliance (independent CLM enforcement)

-### What This Analysis Does NOT Show

-✗ Evidence of active exploitation or surveillance
-✗ Intentional backdoors in Poppy_CLPC_OS
-✗ Vulnerabilities unique to Broadcom (similar RTOS in all vendors)
-✗ Methods to bypass IOMMU or compromise firmware
-✗ Proof-of-concept attacks against this architecture

 ### What This Analysis DOES Show